polsys/ennemi/README.md

 ## Getting started

-This package requires Python 3.6 or higher.
+This package requires Python 3.6 or higher, and it is tested to work on the latest versions of Ubuntu, macOS and Windows.
 The only dependency is NumPy.

 In the future, the package will be published on PyPI.